ivanmaeder/little-z/README.md

 My experience with Python is limited to writing one [script](https://github.com/ivanmaeder/vimv) a long long time ago, and spending a [couple of afternoons](https://github.com/ivanmaeder/NLP) looking at the Natural Language Processing with Python book.

 Still, I'm going with Python because I'm bound to learn a few things.

+Please excuse the blunders.

 I'm using:

 - Python 3.7.2
 - pytest-4.3.0